Nathan Aspinall

-Nathan Paul Aspinall (born 15 July 1991) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty; he reached a peak ranking of world number four in 2024.
+Nathan Aspinall (born 15 July 1991) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number fifteen; he reached a peak ranking of world number four in 2024.
 Nicknamed "the Asp", he has won two PDC major televised titles: the UK Open in 2019 and the World Matchplay in 2023.
-Aspinall has won a total of 11 PDC titles in his professional career, including three European Tour titles on the 2025 PDC Pro Tour.
+Aspinall has won a total of 12 PDC titles in his professional career, including four European Tour titles.
 He won his first World Series of Darts title at the 2019 US Darts Masters.

 In the PDC World Darts Championship, Aspinall is a two-time semi-finalist with back-to-back semi-final appearances in 2019 and 2020.

 Early life

 Aspinall played semi-professional football as a goalkeeper, having once been scouted by Manchester United's academy.
 He was offered a deal by Rangers but turned it down as his family did not want to move to Scotland.
 He played in Stockport County's academy until he was 15, joining Cheadle Town.
 He worked as a trainee accountant before quitting to become a professional darts player.